MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 ## Apply a label to properties

-Get then name and managed disk ID, again formatted as tab-separated values.
+This example retrieves and also adds labels name and managed disk ID, again formatted as tab-separated values.
 The query labels the name property "name" and it labels the managed disk id "md_id".

 ```azurecli